Gary, Indiana: Racial changes

 A rapid racial change occurred in Gary during the late 20th century.
 Political power reflected Gary's racial demographics: the Black and Hispanic share of the city's population increased from 21% in 1930 to 39% in 1960, and to 53% in 1970.
-Black and Hispanic people primarily lived in the Midtown section just south of downtown (per the 1950 Census, 97% of Gary's black population lived in this neighborhood).
+Black and Hispanic people primarily lived in the Midtown section just south of downtown.
+In the 1950 Census, 97% of Gary's black population lived in this neighborhood.

-Gary voters elected one of the nation's first African-American mayors, Richard G. Hatcher, and hosted the groundbreaking 1972 National Black Political Convention.
+In 1968, Gary voters elected one of the nation's first African-American mayors, Richard G. Hatcher, and hosted the groundbreaking 1972 National Black Political Convention.

-In the late 1990s and early 2000s, Gary had the highest percentage of African-American residents among U.S. cities with a population of 100,000 or more, 84% (as of the 2000 census).
+In the late 1990s and early 2000s, Gary had the highest percentage of African-American residents among U.S. cities with a population of 100,000 or more, at 84% in the 2000 census.

-The city's population has fallen well below 100,000 residents.
-In 2013, the Gary Department of Redevelopment estimated that one-third of all homes in the city were unoccupied and/or abandoned.
+Gary's population has fallen well below 100,000 residents.
+In 2013, the Gary Department of Redevelopment estimated that one-third of all homes in the city were unoccupied or abandoned.

 U.S. Steel

 U.S. Steel continues to be a major steel producer but has a small fraction of its previous workforce.
+The plant and allied facilities employed over 30,000 people in the early 1970s, but only 6,000 in 1990 and 2,246 in 2023.

 While Gary has been unable to establish or replace the manufacturing base, it has worked to diversify.
 Two casinos opened along the Gary lakeshore in the 1990s, to create an entertainment destination.
-Their success has been adversely affected by the state closing Cline Avenue, an important means of access to the area.
+Their success was adversely affected by the eleven-year closure of the Cline Avenue Bridge, an important means of access to the area.
+It reopened in 2020 as a privately managed entity.

 Today, Gary faces the difficulties of a Rust Belt city, including high unemployment and decaying infrastructure.